-BATON ROUGE, November 14, 2022 – According to the Association of American Medical Colleges, only 8% of medical students and 5% of physicians are Black and African American.
-In an effort to address this disparity, the American Heart Association, the leading public health nonprofit organization dedicated to building a world of longer, healthier lives for all, has announced that two local students from Southern University have been selected to participate in its Historically Black Colleges and Universities (HBCU) Scholars program.
+BATON ROUGE, La. – December 6, 2023 – According to the Association of American Medical Colleges, only 8% of medical students and 5% of physicians are Black and African American.
+In an effort to address this disparity, the American Heart Association, the leading public health nonprofit organization dedicated to building a world of longer, healthier lives for all, has announced that two local students from Southern University have been selected to participate in the Association’s Historically Black Colleges and Universities (HBCU) Scholars program.

 Local awardees are:

-Kenyian Kimble – Senior biology major, Southern University and A&M College, native of Memphis, TN.
-Honors College Inductee, National Dean’s List, Louisiana Collegiate Honors Council, and Honors Student Association, Southern Regional.
-Member of “BioJags” of the Southern University Biology Department.
-Kenyian has a passion for learning and is excited to take part in leadership workshops.
+Mya Bailey – Junior biology major, Southern University and A&M College, native of Realto, Ca. National Dean's List and 2021-2023 Denny's Scholarship Recipient.
+Secretary for the Minority Association of Pre Med-Students and public relations chair for Biojags.
+Member of Honors Student Association, Student Government Association, and National Honors Society.
+Mya has a passion for learning and is excited to take part in leadership workshops.

 “This program plays an essential role in supporting the pipeline of HBCU students who will increase representation and equity in the health care field,” said Matt Valliere, CEO of CareSouth Medical & Dental.
 “We are proud to support this next cohort of HBCU Scholars with the American Heart Association, Capital Area, as it provides them with enriching academic and networking experiences to help them excel in their career paths.”